ClevelandRUserGroup/RTalksMarch2020/submissions/alec_wong/readme.md

-This turned out to be mostly an exercise in geocoding and formatting spatial data; it doesn’t appear that geocoding the locations actually reduces prediction error by a large margin.
+This turned out to be mostly an exercise in geocoding and formatting spatial data; it doesn’t appear that geocoding the locations actually reduces prediction error by a large margin, in fact sometimes it degrades it.

 -----